-Belgian immigration compliance process is quite specific as, in many cases, business travelers will need to obtain two separate documents in order to be compliant.
+The Belgian immigration compliance process is quite specific as, in many cases, business travelers will need to obtain two separate documents in order to be compliant.

 As a second step, depending on the nationality of the individual, duration and purpose of the stay in Belgium, the individual might also need to obtain a visa allowing entry to the Belgian territory.

-In addition to Belgium’s domestic arrangements that provide relief from international double taxation, Belgium has entered into double taxation treaties with more than 100 countries/territories to prevent double taxation and allow cooperation between Belgium and overseas tax authorities in enforcing their respective tax laws.
+In addition to Belgium’s domestic arrangements that provide relief from international double taxation, Belgium has entered into double taxation treaties with more than 100 countries/jurisdictions to prevent double taxation and allow cooperation between Belgium and overseas tax authorities in enforcing their respective tax laws.

 There is the potential that a permanent establishment in Belgium could be created as a result of extended business travel, but this would be dependent on the type of services performed.